 Plus, don’t forget that with all the startups emerging, you’re competing not just with companies of your scale but also with these “cool-places-to-work-for” for the same talent.
 These companies offer their employees perks like flexible working times and remote work — things you possibly can’t always accommodate.

 Here’s where building your employment brand and showing how working for you can transform the lives of the candidates helps.
 Showing the candidates how innovative your company is, creating and optimizing a great careers page, routinely engaging on portals like Glassdoor, and offering good candidate experiences are a few ways of building a strong employer brand.
+Also, don’t forget to align your employer brand with the general brand strategy of your company to build a consistent experience for your candidates and customers alike.

 …yet only 55% have a proactive employer brand strategy.
 Employer brand can be your competitive advantage on the candidate-driven job market.